-However – in today’s blog we want to take a slightly different approach.
+However, in today’s blog, we want to take a slightly different approach.

-Usually – I am super positive about how recycling and using smart bin processes can really help the environment.
+Usually, I am super positive about how recycling and using smart bin processes can really help the environment.

-Today – I am a little less positive – and want to explain to you why I think we need to take drastic measures in Australia and globally.
+Today, I am a little less positive and want to explain to you why I think we need to take drastic measures in Australia and globally.

 We are turning our wonderful planet into plastic and we need to get serious about waste reduction!

-In Australia – we are increasingly urban dwellers – our dear friends at the CIA tell us it is almost 90% now.
+In Australia, we are increasingly urban dwellers.
+Our dear friends at the CIA tell us it is almost 90% now.

-As a society we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.
+As a society, we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.

-The really disturbing thing is that as we give huge attention to global warming (of course a valid topic) – the much more pressing issue of plastic pollution is really getting out of control.
+Our only real contact with ocean life is on our plates, at the beach or on a tv doco.
+The alarming thing is that, as we give huge attention to global warming (of course, a valid topic), the much more pressing issue of plastic pollution is really getting out of control.

 How bad is the problem?

-Today I read an article about how plastic is basically seen as food by animals and how they are eating it in droves.
+Today, I read an article about how plastic is basically seen as food by animals and how they are eating it in droves.